intel/llvm/sycl/doc/Assert.md

 Implementation of this function is supplied by Native Device Compiler for safe approach or by DPCPP Compiler for fallback one.

-Due to lack of support of online linking in Level-Zero, the application is linked against fallback implementation of `__devicelib_assert_fail`.
+NB: Due to lack of support of online linking in Level-Zero, the application is linked against fallback implementation of `__devicelib_assert_fail`.
 Hence, Native Device Compilers should prefer their implementation instead of the one provided in incoming SPIR-V/LLVM IR binary.